belcurv/medium/articles/modular_js_2.md

 This is part 2 in a series on writing modular JavaScript applications.
 [Part 1](https://medium.com/@jrschwane/writing-modular-javascript-pt-1-b42a3bd23685) explained why modularity is desirable and presented a simple modular application design structure.
 In this part we will actually build an application using those principles.
 In part 3 we will use Gulp, the Node task runner, to prepare our application for deployment.

+>Updated 14/3/2017 - Greeting module now exports public `displayMessage()` method, which is called by Quote module's `renderQuote()` method so that both elements render at the same time.

 ###Introduction

 In this instalment we will write a simple application applying the modular design concepts discussed in part 1 of the series.
 Our application will have multiple features, each controlled by its own module and written as a separate file.